danyaberezun/KEEPs/README.md

 Now that we have an algorithm which allows us to infer additional information about types, we need to integrate this algorithm to our flow-sensitive type system.
 Here we explain the steps needed to achieve that.

-### New types of control-flow graph statements
+### New type of control-flow graph statements

-We introduce a new type of statements handled by the data-flow analysis, called *type intersection*.
+We re-use an existing type of statements handled by the data-flow analysis, called *type intersection*.
-Type intersection statement for value `v` with types `T1 & T2 & ...`says that, in a specific node of a control-flow graph, value `v` definitely has a set of types `T1 & T2 & ...`, and these types should be used for subtyping reconstruction.
+Type intersection statement for value `v` with types `T1 & T2 & ...` says that, in a specific node of a control-flow graph, value `v` definitely has a set of types `T1 & T2 & ...`, and these types should be used for subtyping reconstruction.

-After type intersection statements are handled by the subtyping reconstruction, we get additional type constraints, which are also stored and used by the data-flow analysis as *subtyping reconstruction result* statements.
+After type intersection statements are handled by the subtyping reconstruction, we get additional type constraints of the form `TypeVariable =?
+Type`, where `=?` is a subtyping or equality operation.
+These constraints are stored and used by the data-flow analysis as a new type of statements, called *subtyping reconstruction results*.

 For example, let us consider the following code.